This

 in Sunnyvale, California.

-This is the reason you find brass spring loaded buttons on the
+World War II.
+This is the reason you find brass spring loaded

-bottom of the chassis of most 1946 locomotives.
-Those brass
+buttons on the bottom of the chassis of most 1946 locomotives.

-buttons contacted the spring loaded strips on the trip joining them
+Those brass buttons contacted the spring loaded strips on the trip

-electrically during the time when the two buttons on the locomotive
+joining them electrically during the time when the two buttons on

-were each on a different strip.
-In order to operate the signal
+the locomotive were each on a different strip.
+In order to

-you needed two track trips.
-One in the controlled section of
+operate the signal you needed two track trips.
+One just before

-to a section of track in front of the signal, and one just after the
+to a controlled section of track at the front of the signal, and one just after the

 for the train at the signal.